-Essentially, a Child Life Specialist helps children deal with anxiety they may experience in a medical setting.
-Strangers.
-A weird machine.
-Loud noises.
-It’s enough to make anyone nervous, let alone a child.
+Certified Child Life Specialists (CCLSs) help children cope with challenges they may face in a medical setting to improve overall patient and family care.
+Strangers, large machines, and loud noises are enough to make anyone anxious, let alone a child.
 At UVA, we understand that the experience of a medical imaging exam can sometimes be confusing and intimidating to children.
-That’s why we offer many services to calm exam-day nerves, like access to a certified Child Life Specialist.
+For this reason, UVA Radiology offers the services of two Certified Child Life Specialists to give children the best possible health care experience.

 What is a Child Life Specialist?

-A Child Life Specialist (CLS) is a certified professional with training in how hospitalization affects child development.
-At the UVA Children’s Hospital, we are lucky to have a team of four highly qualified Child Life Specialists.
-These four work in many departments throughout the hospital.
+A Certified Child Life Specialist (CCLS) is a trained healthcare professional with expertise in how illness and hospitalization affects children and their development.
+At UVA Children’s Hospital we are lucky to have a team of highly qualified Child Life Specialists, including two who specifically work with children undergoing radiology procedures—Landon Jones, BS, CCLS and Savannah Sweatman, MS, CCLS.
 Each specialist has completed:

 a Bachelor’s or Master’s degree

 All this training is necessary for our Child Life Specialists to fulfill their crucial role: teaching and helping children cope with the difficult medical environment.
 They teach kids about the hospital, prepare them for difficult exams or procedures, and help them cope with being hospitalized in general.
 They also work to support the entire family by incorporating parents into their child’s care plan, as well as supporting siblings who may feel uneasy.